 Reception rooms and bedrooms, libraries, study and dining room are offered one after the other to the visitor who is welcomed there as in a still inhabited residence, with fresh flowers in vases and open books on the tables.

-On the walls many paintings represent views of nineteenth-century interiors and it is not unusual to find among the furnishings of the house some of the objects reproduced in the paintings themselves such as the great Erad harp of the early nineteenth century placed in the study, near a portrait of a lady who in a fashionable blue dress of 1830 he leans on an identical musical instrument.
+On the walls, many paintings represent views of 19th-century interiors and it is not unusual to find among the furnishings of the house some of the objects reproduced in the paintings themselves, such as, for example, the large Erad harp from the beginning of the 19th century placed in the studio, near a portrait of a lady who in a blue dress in the fashion of 1830 leans on an identical musical instrument.